 Thanks to Jan for answering these questions and helping to support students with ASD.

-Finally, I briefly spoke with one of our PhD students about her experience working on these projects.
-Yasamine Bolourian has been involved in these projects for over 4 years, and I asked her what she thinks are important things for people to know about college students with ASD.
+Finally, I briefly spoke with one of our Ph.D. students about her experience working on these projects.
+Yasamine Bolourian has been involved in these projects for over four years, and I asked her what she thinks are important things for people to know about college students with ASD.

 She noted how critical it is for people to focus on students’ strengths rather than deficits.
-She said, “We know that students with ASD, like all students, have unique skills – whether that be attention to detail or excelling in the sciences.
-So, it’s important for university faculty and staff to not only make attempts to better understand ASD, but also to get to know the individual student and his/her strengths and interests.”
+She said, “We know that students with ASD, like all students, have unique skills — whether that be attention to detail or excelling in the sciences.
+It’s important for university faculty and staff to not only make attempts to better understand ASD but also to get to know the individual student and his/her strengths and interests.”

 Secondly, she talked about the importance of parent-child dialogue about whether (and when) to disclose their diagnosis.
-She said, “It’s important for parents to open a dialogue with their young adults about how they would like to handle the issue of disclosure--whether they would like to disclose their diagnosis to student support services--which for each person may have its own set of pros and cons.
-We recommend that parents provide support and counsel, as well as raise important questions about the benefits and consequences to disclosure.”
+She said, “It’s important for parents to open a dialogue with their young adults about how they would like to handle the issue of disclosure — whether they would like to disclose their diagnosis to student support services — which for each person may have its own set of pros and cons.
+We recommend that parents provide support and counsel, as well as raise important questions about the benefits and consequences of disclosure.”

-Faculty and graduate students at the SEARCH Center continue their commitment to better understanding and accommodating the ASD community in postsecondary settings by investigating the perspectives of university faculty, staff, and students; by developing faculty training materials; and by producing a documentary entitled Autism Goes to College (soon to be released).
+Faculty and graduate students at the SEARCH Center continue their commitment to better understand and accommodate the ASD community in postsecondary settings by investigating the perspectives of university faculty, staff, and students; by developing faculty training materials; and by producing a documentary entitled Autism Goes to College.
 We look forward to showcasing our work through this film, but for now, here’s a teaser.